j20001970/GDMP/README.md

     ```

 ## Disclaimer
-- The project is still much work in progress, expect usage API changes in future releases.
+The project is still much work in progress, expect usage API changes in future releases.
--  Contributions are welcome, if you are interested in bugfixes, adding features or support for other platforms (for now we lack support for Windows and iOS specifically)